sobiya57/zomato-rating-prediction/README.md

 - The dataset is based on Zomato restaurant listings.
 - It contains information such as restaurant type, location, cuisines, pricing, online ordering, table booking, votes, and ratings.
 - The dataset was cleaned and preprocessed before training the machine learning model.
-- This dataset is used strictly for educational and project demonstration purposes.
+- Used for educational and demonstration purposes only.

 ## 📌 Project Highlights

 - End-to-end Machine Learning project
-- Real-world restaurant rating prediction use case
+- Real-world restaurant rating prediction
 - Data cleaning and preprocessing using Pandas
 - Feature engineering and categorical encoding
-- RandomForest regression model for prediction
+- RandomForest regression model
 - Feature importance visualization for explainability
 - Dynamic model loading using GitHub Releases
 - Lightweight and scalable Streamlit deployment
-- Clean project structure following industry standards
+- Clean, industry-standard project structure
 - Resume-ready and interview-ready project